zhaojinchu/zhaojinchu.github.io/_projects/3_project.md

     Final CAD assembly with servo bay, clamp, and adjustable horn.
 </div>

-Next up: design a slimline PCB to consolidate power management and BLE, then package the project for other lazy light-switch aficionados.
+Next up: design a PCB to consolidate power management and BLE, then package the project for other lazy light switch aficionados.